runemadsen/programmingdesignsystems.com/OUTLINE.md

   - Clustering and separation
   - Aligning
   - Overlapping
+- Logo (on dynamic logos, etc)

 Color
 -------------

-- A rant on the color picker (intro to the subject)
+- A Short History of Color Theory
+- Color Models and Color Spaces
-- Color models
+- Generating Color Schemes
-- Generative Color schemes
+- Color Accessibility

 Layout
 -------------

+- Ratios
   - Law of thirds
   - Golden ratio
   - Root 2/3/4/5?
   - Exponential
   - More from Geometry of design
 - Grid systems
   - History of grid systems
   - .... different grids